davepinch/pinchy.cc/collections/_fragments/you-dont-have-to-believe.md

 ---
 title: "you don't have to believe"
-cc-type: fragment
 date: 2023-06-30
-next:
-  - be in the presence of one who does
+next: be in the presence of one who does
-related:
-  - believe
+related: believe
+type: fragment
 tags:
   - fragment
 ---